RV Hot Water Heater: Troubleshooting and Parts

 The temperature and pressure valve helps release pressure when it reaches 210 degrees or when the pressure inside the tank reaches 124 to 150 PSI.
 It’s a safety feature.
 You may see dripping from the valve.
 With age, the air is absorbed inside of the top of the tank, and you will need to replace that air to prevent the valve from dripping.
 However, if the valve drips while the tank is being heated, it does not necessarily mean the valve is defective.

 To replace the air do the following:

 Turn off the water heater and let the water cool down.
 Check to see if the tank and system are full.
 Turn off the water supply.
-Open a faucet to release pressure that is inside.
-Open the handle of the temperature and pressure valve until water stops.
-Close the valve, then close the faucet, finally turn the water back on.
+Open a faucet to release the pressure that is inside.
+Open the handle of the temperature and pressure valve until the water stops.
+Close the valve, then close the faucet, and finally turn the water back on.

 Draining the tanks on a regular basis will alleviate some of the above-mentioned problems.
 Drain the tank every 6 months if used constantly.
 Annually, if used only for occasional outings.
 Drain the tank if you are storing your RV for long periods.
 Winterize before the first freeze.